goldilock-zone/ShrobObsidian/Serres/Branches - Michel Serres.md

 - Monads in a gigantic monastery; Leibniz's scheme of things
 - Authentic philosophy - a personal philosophy that is a composition of several philosophies, even conflicting ones
-- Thales Homothety - The homothety is a special transformation closely connected with Thales' the‑ orem and the “similarity of triangles”, i.e “**triangles which have equal corresponding angles**” ℎ “triangles which have proportional corresponding sides”.
+- Thales Homothety - The homothety is a special transformation closely connected with Thales' theorem and the “similarity of triangles”, i.e “**triangles which have equal corresponding angles**” ℎ “triangles which have proportional corresponding sides”.
 - Very simple invariants - in terms of proportion - preservation of spatial scale
 - Proportions is very meta physical. i notice the disciplinary interplay between maths and philosophy.
 The both are constantly trying to play catch up with each other.
 - Decomposing the world into component units.
 How do you decompose death?